 Campus Parking: Motor vehicles must display valid parking permits.
-Daily permits can be purchased at the information booth on the front entrance road to campus.
+Daily permits can be purchased at the information booth on the front entrance road to campus and must be displayed.
 Longer-term passes can be purchased at the Parking Office.
 Parking is permitted in designated areas only.
 A Washington state disabled parking permit must be displayed when a vehicle is parked in a disabled parking space.
 Persons with temporary disabilities may obtain a permit through the Parking Office.
-Additionally, an Evergreen daily pass or parking permit must be purchased and displayed.
-For more information on campus parking, call 867- 6352.
+For more information on campus parking, call 867-6352.

-Campus Public Safety: The campus Public Safety staff is responsible for providing services that enhance the safety and welfare of Evergreen community members and maintain the security of campus buildings and property, both public and private.
-The Public Safety Office will also assist students, staff and faculty with personal property identification and will register bicycles at no charge.
+Campus Public Safety: Police Services staff are responsible for providing services that enhance the safety and welfare of Evergreen community members and maintain the security of campus buildings and property, both public and private.
+Police Services will also assist students, staff and faculty with personal property identification and will register bicycles at no charge.
 Although the college assumes no responsibility for lost property, the chance for recovery of lost or stolen items is improved if the owner can be easily identified.

-The Public Safety Office is open 24 hours a day, seven days a week and is staffed by state-commissioned police officers trained in law enforcement and problem-resolution skills.
+Police Services is open 24 hours a day, seven days a week and is staffed by state-commissioned police officers trained in law enforcement and problem-resolution skills.
 While charged with enforcing laws and regulations, the staff works to resolve issues using the college's Social Contract whenever possible.
 The Public Safety Office is located in SEM I 2150.
 Reach the office by telephone at 867-6140 or 866-6832.